L00tkek/ECS-189L-Term-Project/ProjectDocument.md

 - wrote the README

 ## Lucy's Contributions
-- created the player sprite from scratch
-- added the position lock camera controller
-- wrote the animation logic for the player sprite
-- wrote logic for randomly spawning tasks
-- wrote code that tracks and displays the current number of tasks
-- implemented the mechanic where lack of spoons slows your movement speed
-- implemented the vignette effect when spoons are low
-- implemented the entirety of the number-matching minigame
-- handled licenses
+I copied over the position lock camera controller from exercise 2.
+I copied over the player sprite from a previous project and wrote the logic to animate it.
+I wrote the task manager to randomly spawn tasks and to spawn tasks in random places as well as display the current number of tasks.
+I also did the logic for slowing down the player according to the number of spoons/knives the player has.
+I also created a vignette effect for when the player gets into knives.
+I also implemented the memory minigame and integrated it into the rest of the game with some help from Sage to get the layers right.